mdefrance/AutoCarver/docs/source/features.rst

 -----------------------------------

 Carving is transparent: inspect what was decided, then override it if domain knowledge says otherwise.
-A manually merged bin is applied by ``transform`` exactly like a carved one.
+Every manual edit below is applied by ``transform`` exactly like a carved bin, and per-bin statistics are kept consistent: merged bins get exactly aggregated counts and rates, while bins whose content can no longer be derived from the fit (after a move or split) show ``NaN`` until refit.

 .. code-block:: python